elasticpath/composable-frontend/packages/epcc-schematics-cli/README.md

-# Schematics CLI
+# `Beta` Elastic Path Commerce Cloud Schematics CLI

+### This package is not feature complete and is work in progress.

-This package contains the executable for running a [Schematic](/packages/angular_devkit/schematics/README.md).
+This package contains the executable for running [Elastic Path Commerce Cloud](https://www.elasticpath.com/) Schematics.

+## Schematics

 # Usage